Blacklist (band): Releases

 Blacklist's eponymous first EP was self-released in 2006, but subsequently went out of print.
 Released by Wierd in 2007, the Solidaire EP included a cover of seminal French coldwave band Asylum Party's song "Pure Joy in My Heart."
-The band's debut LP, Midnight of the Century, mixed by Ed Buller and mastered by Howie Weinberg, was released digitally on May 26, 2009 and on CD on July 28, 2009.
+The band's debut LP, Midnight of the Century, mixed by Ed Buller and mastered by Howie Weinberg, was released digitally on May 26, 2009, and on CD on July 28, 2009.
 The album title referenced revolutionary Victor Serge's book, Midnight in the Century.
 After a long hiatus, the band returned in summer of 2020 with the "Disorder" single, inspired by the racial justice protests in the United States, and the B-Side "No Secret Islands" which takes aim at the dystopian fantasies of tech billionaires.
-In April of 2022 "The Final Resistance" was announced as the lead single from their latest LP, Afterworld, what was released on October 28, 2022 via Profound Lore Records.
+In April 2022 "The Final Resistance" was announced as the lead single from their latest LP, Afterworld, what was released on October 28, 2022, via Profound Lore Records.